Anthypatos/Wii_Random_Stuff/README.md

 This test project shows tests of different features of the Nintendo Wii.
 Currently it provides code for:
  - Video
- - Controller input, including IR and rumble
+ - Controller input, including motion controls, IR and rumble
  - Displaying pictures and working with the XFB
  - Playing non-3D audio
  - Using JSON to store and use settings
  - Some form of rudimentary user interface
  - Using GPIOs and interrupts
+ - SDL-wii

 This will (hopefully) be expanded in the future.